cs124/pa0-jupyter-tutorial/README.md

-# PA0 - Environment Setup; Python/Jupyter and NumPy Tutorials
+# cs 124 PA0: Environment Setup; Jupyter Notebooks and Python

-Welcome to the first programming assignment!
+Welcome to `PA0`!
+This assignment consists of the following three parts:
+* Setup Instructions
+* Jupyter Tutorial
+* Python Tutorial

-The goal of this assignment is to get your coding environment set up for all the future assignments and to provide some useful review of `Jupyter Notebooks`, `Python`, `Regular Expressions`, and `NumPy`.
+The goal of this assignment is to get your coding environment set up for the future assignments and rovide some useful introduction to `Jupyter Notebooks`.
+We are also including a comprehensive `Python` tutorial for you to practice your `Python` skills.

-It is ungraded, so once you've got your environment set up correctly and are satisfied that you understand all the exercises, you are done!
+This assignment is ungraded, so once you've got your environment set up correctly and are satisfied that you understand both of the tutorials, you are done!
 You are not required to submit anything for this assignment.

 ## Part 1: Environment Setup